chaqmoq/chaqmoq/README.md

 app.errorMiddleware = [AppErrorMiddleware()]
 ```

-Multiple error middleware are applied in order, giving each a chance to handle the error.
+Multiple error middleware are applied in order.
+Each conformer receives the request, the thrown error, and a `responder` closure — call `responder(request, error)` to pass the error to the next error middleware, or return a response to stop propagation.

 ## Request